dreamhb/dreamhb.github.io/_posts/2019-03-15-Java-Processes-And-Threads.md

 #### Questions:

 Q1: What the difference between Process and Thread ?
-> A1: Process has different memory space but Threads within a process share same memory
+> A1: Processes have different memory space but Threads within a process share same memory.
+In JVM process has at least one thread which called main thread.

 Q2: How Process be created ?
 > A2: fork